Marcia Hermansen

 Marcia Hermansen is an American scholar of Islam originally from Canada.
-Hermansen is professor and director of Islamic World Studies at Loyola University Chicago.
+Hermansen is the Lady Fatima Endowed Faculty Chair in Women and Divinity at Habib University Karachi.
+She formerly was a Professor in the Theology Department and director of Islamic World Studies at Loyola University Chicago.

 Biography

 Hermansen earned a PhD from the University of Chicago in Arabic and Islamic Studies.
 Her graduate training included study of Arabic, Persian, and Urdu though language training in the respective countries.
 She specializes in Sufism, Islamic thought, Muslims in America, Shah Waliullah, Islam and Muslims in South Asia, and women and gender in Islam.
 Hermansen is a Muslim.

 Hermansen has studied modern Sufi movements and has described movements which hold that Sufism is part of broader, eternal spirituality as "Perennial Movements" and movements which require adherence to Islamic tradition as "Hybrid Movements", utilizing the metaphor of a garden and flowering plants to describe the diversity of modern American Sufi movements.
 "Transplants" in the garden refers to Sufi groups in the West that primarily attract immigrants from Muslim societies.
 She has also studied Muslim youth culture and identity.
 Hermansen's work examined young American Muslims identity post-9/11.